Unbiased estimation of gravitational-wave anisotropies from noisy data: Acknowledgments

 \section{Acknowledgments}

+We would like to thank Shivaraj Kandhasamy for carefully reviewing this manuscript (LIGO-Document number P2300434) as a part of the LVK collaboration's internal review process.
 This material is based upon work supported by NSF's LIGO Laboratory, which is a major facility fully funded by the National Science Foundation.
 The authors acknowledge computational resources provided by the LIGO Laboratory and supported by NSF Grants PHY-0757058 and PHY-0823459.
 We thank Deepali Agarwal and Stavros Venikoudis for useful comments, and in particular Jishnu Suresh for many useful discussions on how to run \texttt{PyStoch}.
 NK~is supported by King's College London through an NMES Funded Studentship.
 ACJ is supported by the Science and Technology Facilities Council (STFC) through the UKRI Quantum Technologies for Fundamental Physics Programme [grant number ST/T005904/1].
 AIR is supported by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101064542, and acknowledges support from the NSF award PHY-1912594.
 JDR acknowledges support from National Science Foundation (NSF) Grant No. PHY-2207270.
 MS acknowledges support from the Science and Technology Facility Council (STFC), UK, under the research grant ST/X000753/1.
 This work was partly enabled by the UCL Cosmoparticle Initiative.